Fredericksburg, Texas: Cross Mountain

 The first known record of Cross Mountain (elevation 584 m) was in 1847 by Ferdinand von Roemer.
 Native Americans used the location to signal each other about intrusions into their territory.
 The area was part of settler John Christian Durst's 10 acre allotment.
 Durst found a timber cross on the mountain, indicating that Spanish missionaries had once used the site.
 Durst named the place "Kreuzberg" or Cross Mountain.
 In 1849, Father George Menzel erected a new cross.
 In 1946, St. Mary's Catholic Church erected a metal and concrete cross.
 The mountain has been used both for the Easter Fires pageant and for Easter sunrise services.
 It was designated a Recorded Texas Historic Landmark 1976.

 Climate

-Fredericksburg experiences a humid subtropical climate, with hot summers and generally mild winters.
+Fredericksburg experiences a humid subtropical climate (Köppen: Cfa), with hot summers and generally mild winters.
 Average temperatures range from 82 °F in the summer to 47 °F during winter.